Ultimate 2023 Guide To Whale Watching In Canada

-Thousands of whales, representing approximately 30 different types, either live in or migrate through Canada’s waters, providing Canadians with plenty of opportunity to get acquainted with these majestic marine mammals.
+Thousands of whales, representing approximately 30 different types, either live in or migrate through Canada’s waters, providing Canadians with plenty of opportunity to get acquainted with marine mammals.
+Each of the country’s three coasts offer a different whale watching experience.

 Best Time To Go Whale Watching In Canada